VOBREDIMET Design Framework

 • Trees need to be felled.
 For this I am using a chainsaw that runs on petrol.

 • It would be possible to use a hand saw but to me it seems a bit extreme.
-Petrol consumption is quite low – I think I’m not using more than 15-20 litres per year (appr.
-3kWh of energy).
+Petrol consumption is quite low – I think I’m not using more than 15-20 litres per year.

 • Battery driven chainsaws are developing fast.
 Probably the best ones would already do the job.
 However I have invested in a good chainsaw so I will probably wait for a few years before investing in a battery-driven chainsaw.
 Anyway the chainsaw is used mainly in the winter when we are not self-sufficient in electricity.
 I have a small electric chainsaw for summer use.